Ashwin3919/PostPorceeingToolkit/README.md

 # PostPorceeingToolkit
-python3 Scripts to Post-Porocces the NR Simualtios produced with BAM Code
+python3 Scripts to Post-Porocces the NR Simulations produced with BAM Code

 Fuctions: